 - So incites students as to create a clear and present danger of:

 - The commission of unlawful acts on or off school premises;

-- The violation of district policies; or
+- The violation of district or school policies; or

 - The material and substantial disruption of the orderly operation of the school.
 A school official will base a forecast of material and substantial disruption on specific facts, including past experience in the school and current events influencing student behavior, and not on undifferentiated fear or apprehension.